The Summer Camp Food, or Any Camp Food, Should be Providing Kid-Friendly Camping Meals with a Focus on Proper Nutrition and Abundance.

-Remember Plenty of Water is Crucial for Every Camper, Regardless of the Camps Location.
+Remember Plenty of Water is Crucial for Every Camper, Regardless of the Summer Camps Location.

-It is common at camp to see upset stomachs and dry skin due to a lack of hydration.
-It’s hard to enjoy the incredibly unique outdoor adventure that is kids camp with a growling, queezy stomach.
+It is common at summer camp to see upset stomachs and dry skin due to a lack of hydration.
+It’s hard to enjoy the incredibly unique outdoor adventure that is a kids summer camp with a growling, queezy stomach.

 That’s A Wrap!